browserengineering/book/book/preface.md

 This book is a work in progress, and I would love to [hear your suggestions](mailto:me@pavpanchekha.com) on how to make it clearer, shorter, and more complete.
+You can find the source code in [my GitHub repo](https://github.com/pavpanchekha/emberfox).
+Feel free to send a PR ;)